 Scholarships will be awarded by completing the scholarship application form, which is due by April 15, 2018.
 Scholarships are only available for conference attendees who have a financial and/or medical need.
 Scholarships are partial and include one adult registration and two hotel nights.
 Children and teens are always free with one registered or scholarship adult (please note the deadline).
 Click here for more details and to access the application.

 - April 15, 2018 - Conference scholarship application deadline

-- April 15, 2018 - Free patient health assessment application deadline
+- DEADLINE EXTENDED: April 27, 2018 – Free patient health assessment application deadline.

 - May 15, 2018 – Recipients of conference scholarships and patients with health assessment appointments will be notified

 - June 1, 2018 - Children, teen, and young adult programs registration deadline

 - June 1, 2018 - Early registration deadline

 - June 17, 2018 - by 6:00 PM EST – Santa Clara Marriott registration deadline